eclipse-sumo/sumo/docs/web/docs/FAQ.md

 To let vehicles enter the simulation continuously with a specific
 density:

-- compute the time period between successive vehicles using the equilibrium speed from above: 15.385m / 7.885m/s = 1.951s
+- Compute the time period between successive vehicles using the equilibrium speed from above: 15.385m / 7.885m/s = 1.951s
-- uese the equilibrium speed as departSpeed
+- Use the equilibrium speed as `departSpeed`

 ```
 <flow id="lane0" from="startEdge" to="destEdge" begin="0" end="3600" period="1.951" departPos="base" departSpeed="7.885" departLane="0"/>